Life

 • Their website is uopeople.edu.

-• All textbooks are either PDF documents or online available on websites – all free of charge.
+• All textbooks are either PDF documents or available online on websites – all free of charge.

 • Tuition is in English, and you have to prove proficiency.